5 Must-Have Database Lifecycle Management Capabilities

 Development collaboration is drastically improved by avoiding out-of-process changes that create conflicts and issues later in the development lifecycle.

-When an object is checked in, the developer is prompted to enter the reason for the change, with everything else automatically documented, including who made the change, where, and when – creating a complete audit trail to improve compliance and governance.
+When an object is checked in, the developer is prompted to enter the reason for the change, with everything else automatically documented, including who made the change, where, and when – creating a complete audit trail to improve compliance and database governance.

 4. Support for Policy-Based Database Development and Deployment